1. Submission procedure and workflow

 Articles published by the Peer Community Journal must provide readers with:

--Raw data, made available directly in the text or through an open repository, such as Zenodo, Dryad or some other institutional repository (see Directory of Open Access Repositories) with a DOI.
+-Raw data, made available directly in the text or through an open repository, such as Zenodo, Dryad or some other institutional repository (see the Directory of Open Access Repositories) with a DOI.
 Data must be reusable, and the metadata and accompanying text must, therefore, carefully describe them.

 -Details of experimental procedures must be provided in the text.